twitter-archive/kestrel/README.md

 - `log`

-  Logfile configuration, as done in configgy.
+  Logfile configuration, as described in configgy.

 Performance